What Are Cruising Ducks and How do You Play?

 Recommended: Duck theme ribbon to tie tags (amazon link)

-Questions people ask about the Cruising Ducks and the Cruising Duck Hunting Trend
+Frequently Asked Questions about Cruising Ducks and the Cruising Duck Hunting Trend

 What size ducks should I order?